Occupational Health and Safety

 Findings from hazard identification, risk assessments, and accident investigations are utilized to develop action plans aimed at minimizing risks and preventing recurrence.
 These plans must include clear indicators and targets to continuously improve the OHS management system.
 In addition, emergency response measures, ongoing hazard and risk monitoring in the work environment, and regular evaluations are incorporated.

 Furthermore, Central Retail has established a process management and database system to ensure comprehensive operational data collection.
 This approach supports the prioritization of proactive action plans by setting quantitative targets for effectively addressing OHS risks.
-Progress and performance evaluations are conducted to refine and enhance OHS initiatives, ensuring alignment with the company’s safety objectives.
+Progress and performance evaluations are conducted to refine and enhance OHS initiatives, ensuring alignment with Central Retail’s safety objectives.

 Central Retail encourages employee and contractor engagement in these processes through regular communication and training initiatives.
 Processes are in place to prevent any actions deemed risky and report hazards anonymously through supervisors, line managers, and Help Center for assistance and coordination with relevant departments.